toolstack/gp-machine-translate/README.md

 	1. Translation Provider
 	2. Global API Key
 	3. Client ID

 You can select from five providers with some requiring the additional fields to be filled in.

 ## DeepL

-DeepL requires a DeepL API Pro account.
+DeepL now has a free tier that allows you to access the API for 500k words per month.
+More requires a DeepL API Pro account.

 * Login/signup [DeepL API Pro](https://www.deepl.com/pro)
 * Go to your account and scroll down to [Authentication Key for DeepL API](https://www.deepl.com/pro-account/summary)